zMyrddin/dog_trainer_api/readme.md

 ### R2 - Why is it a problem that needs solving?

 Well honestly there are a lot of Trainers out there that don't have the required skills.
-So this coul save up everyones time by laying it out there.
+So this could save up everyone's time by laying it out there.
 People could just reference to this and go "oh, i dont need to check multiple sources of a trainers skills because I could look for it here from one source"

 ### R3 - Why have you chosen this database system.
 What are the drawbacks compared to others?